hellen004/doc-to-audio/README.md

 - Converts text to speech with customizable speed and language.
 - Saves output as MP3.
 - Handles basic errors like unsupported formats or empty text.
+- Handles large documents by splitting text into chunks and concatenating audio.
+- OCR for scanned/image-based pdfs.

 ## Requirements
 - Python 3.10+ (download from python.org).